 Bruce Springsteen

 Amazing in every way.
-Songwriter, performer, singer, the messiah of the meadowlands
+The Messiah of the Meadowlands

 B-SIDES.
 Some killer live versions from various B-sides and the like.
 Love "Growin' Up," & "For You" and of course it's nice to have "Trapped."
 Got this as a throw in on a trade so no source info or artwork.